alexwechsler/CFCU/README.md

 Hello & Welcome,

 This is a small project where the objective is to write a Mobile App which utilizes REST from the back end to communicate with a third party API to get & post data.
 The backend uses GraphQL and an MVC design pattern in order to send data to the FE and store updates within memory.
-In addition to MVS the project has a service class which acts as a facade to the underlying CRUD repository.
+In addition to MVC the project has a service class which acts as a facade to the underlying CRUD repository.
 You may test this by simply making updates to a CreditCard and then closing the browser window and/or opening a second window.
 When you come back to the home page and/or close & re-open you will notice that the updates have remained.

 In order to execute this project please use gradle...
   - ./gradlew bootRun